Kamil-Budzik/Kamil-Budzik/README.md

 - A passionate **Self-taught Software Engineer**
 - Specialized in **React**, **Vue**, and frameworks like **Next.js** and **Nuxt.js**
 - I’m currently working as a Web Developer at https://www.tbscg.com/.
+Check my Github activity [here](https://github.com/Kamil-Budzik-TBSCG)
 - 2-time HackYeah Finalist in 2023/2024.
 - Currently expanding my skills with **Go** by building projects and **Java** by working on AWS API in my job
 - Open to new opportunities in **Web Development**